sobolevkir/AppExplorer/README.md

 # AppExplorer
-An app that shows all the other apps installed on the device
+An app that shows all the other apps installed on the device.
+SDK24+ support.

 ## Stack
 - Clean Architecture